The News Philadelphians Use: Analyzing the Local Media Landscape

 We also asked participants whether they thought that there were media organizations in Philly that represented them.
 Overall, the Philadelphia media earned average to slightly below average scores.
 People rated Philadelphia news organizations lowest on offering solutions to problems facing my community and only slightly higher on the other questions about representation.
 There were no differences by region in how represented people felt by news media organizations in Philly.

-screenshot 2023 02 27 at 3.11.59 pm
+Screenshot 2023 02 27 at 3.11.59 PM

 Notes: Respondents were asked “Please indicate whether you agree or disagree with the following statement.
 There are news media organizations in Philadelphia that …” followed by each statement.
 Response options ranged from 1 (strongly disagree) to 5 (strongly agree).
 In the table above, “agree” indicates those that strongly or somewhat agreed with the statement and “disagree” indicates those that strongly or somewhat disagreed.
 Those saying that they “neither agree nor disagree” are not displayed.